Lecture Topic: Read This Before

 Assignment Page, for you must format all your assignments to look the

 same as the example.
-Below I list other noteworthy points that you will be
+Below I list other noteworthy points that you will be graded on:

 - Work